thienphuprogrammer/TrendRadar-FE-V2/README.md

 ## Development wren-ui module on local
-There are many modules in Wren AI, to develop wren-ui, you can start other modules(services) via docker-compose.
+There are many modules in TrendRadarAI, to develop wren-ui, you can start other modules(services) via docker-compose.
 In the [Start wren-ui from source code](#Start-wren-ui-from-source-code) section, you've know how to start wren-ui from the source code to develop.
 To start other modules via docker-compose, you can follow the steps below.